Button

 Disabled

 Disabled buttons are the state in which a user can see a button interaction is possible in some situations, but not for the current situation.
-As a general rule, it’s best to not display disabled buttons unless you can provide information to the user on how they can achieve an active button, or unless you want the disabled button to serve as an affordance that a step or process is incomplete and needs additional work to complete the task.
-Only high emphasis buttons can be disabled.
-Medium emphasis and low emphasis should either be enabled or hidden.
+As a general rule, it’s best to display disabled buttons when you can provide information to the user on how they can achieve an active button, or unless you want the disabled button to serve as an affordance that a step or process is incomplete and needs additional work to complete the task.
+In most cases compact buttons should only be used to clear out form groups, reset filters, or otherwise impact user selections within the current view.
+For this reason, compact buttons should generally not be displayed to the user unless the linked action is readily available.

 Focused